viaBlock/atn_setup/README.md

 net.ipv6.conf.all.disable_ipv6=1
 ```

-You could replace 'all' in the confiuguration with network interface used for ATN.
+You could replace 'all' in the confiuguration with network interface used for CLNP communications.
 This might be important if machine
-still need to comunicated with IPv6 network.
+still need to comunicate over an IPv6 network.

 ## Simplified way to test
 Special script 'run_test.sh' is created to run the majority of the above steps.
 It will build all software pieces, prepare kernel by loading
 all required modules, and will run the 'chatapp' with the provided parameters.
 The parameters are very similar to chatapp.
 run_test.sh is using chatapp as a core, but also helps out with build, cleanup and packet capturing and
-simplified ATN address specification.
+simplified NSAP address specification.

 Usage: run_test.sh [-snt] -l addr [-r addr] msg1 [msg2 msg3 ...]
   -s   - start server